 Skip to content

-Passkeys authentication
+Passkeys Authentication

 Passkeys are:

-Creating a passkey
+Creating a Passkey

-To create a passkey, just add the <np-passkey-register> component.
+To create a passkey, add the <np-passkey-register> component.

 <np-passkey-register></np-passkey-register>